auwsom/GTWTtest/README.md

 * Categories can be created as a separate Repo linked back to the GTWT main Issues page
 * All Issues within a category can be sorted by Thumbs Up reactions to see the most popular or important

 All are welcome.
-Keep a fun atmosphere!
+Keep atmosphere fun!

 '